Skip to content

 From Rapise Menu

-Use menu Tools > RPA Monitor.
-Rapise will search for rpa_config.json in the current test folder and its parent folders.
-Most nested rpa_config.json will be passed to the RPA Monitor.
+Select Tools > RPA Monitor.
+Rapise searches for rpa_config.json in the current test folder and its parent folders.
+The most deeply nested rpa_config.json file is passed to the RPA Monitor.

 Running Spira Test Case

-If you want to run a Rapise test linked to Spira (to collect execution results in Spira) you may trigger Rapise Launcher in minimized mode by passing project and test set id to it.
-The test set should contain the test case you want to run. -minimized switch tells RapiseLauncher to not show up on screen.
+If you want to run a Rapise test linked to Spira (to collect execution results in Spira), you can trigger the Rapise Launcher in minimized mode by passing the project and test set IDs to it.
+The test set must contain the test case you want to run.
+The -minimized switch prevents the RapiseLauncher window from being displayed.

 Example: